acharaakshit/RMiniZinc/README.md

 `sudo sed -i 's+../../../bin+/snap/minizinc/current/bin+g' gecode.msc`

 The package can be installed using
-`R CMD INSTALL rminizinc_0.0.0.99.tar.gz --configure-args='--with-mzn=/path/to/libminizinc'` if already built or using `remotes::install_github("acharaakshit/rminizinc", configure.args="--with-mzn=/path/to/libminizinc")`
+`R CMD INSTALL rminizinc_0.0.0.99.tar.gz --configure-args='--with-mzn=/path/to/libminizinc'` if already built or using
+`remotes::install_github("acharaakshit/rminizinc", configure.args="--with-mzn=/path/to/libminizinc")`
+to directly install from github.

-Please note that if path arguments are not passed along with the installation, the default path `usr/local/lib` will be chosen so you will require to install libminizinc in `usr/local/lib`.
+Please note that if path arguments are not passed along with the installation, the default path `/usr/local/lib` will be chosen so you will require to install libminizinc in `/usr/local/lib`.

 Now, you can use the package!